-Real wood Solid timber in single planks is actually a very impractical choice for carcases.
-It isn’t as rigid as manmade boards and could well warp in time.
-The only valid option, therefore, is solid-wood carcases made from multi-stave boards, which are narrow staves of wood jointed together to prevent flexing
+Solid timber in single planks is actually a very impractical choice for carcasses.
+It isn't as rigid as manmade boards and could well warp in time.
+The only valid option, therefore, is solid-wood carcasses made from multi-stave boards, which are narrow staves of wood jointed together to prevent flexing

 Should I choose standard units or bespoke kitchen cabinets?

 Most high-street kitchen companies will offer a kitchen with standard units in various sizes.
-Carcases are generally made in standard European sizes – labelled by width.
-For example, 300mm, 500mm, 600mm, etc. These also conform ti European appliance sizes, making it easy to fit appliances and cabinets together.
+Carcasses are generally made in standard European sizes – labelled by width.
+For example, 300mm, 500mm, 600mm, etc. These also conform to European appliance sizes, making it easy to fit appliances and cabinets together.

 You can use online tools or a kitchen company representative to work out the best design to fit your room measurements and accept what they have as the definitive choice.